 At Handyman Connection of Matthews, we recognize that many senior homeowners would prefer to age in place rather than move to senior housing.
 To help them reach their goal, we offer a variety of installation and remodeling services that can help them remain in their own homes as they age, and do so safely, independently and comfortably.

 To discuss your aging-in-place kitchen remodeling plans with us, call (704) 255-5626.
-You can also fill out our contact form to request a free estimate.
+You can also fill out our contact form to request an estimate.